Pension & Retiree Info

 Mr. Rigmaiden also served as the national project coordinator for the IUPAT Job Corps Program.
 This position required the oversight of a training program comprised of nearly 60 instructors throughout the United States and administering U.S. Department of Labor contracts of approximately $6 million annually.
 Mr. Rigmaiden also served as a Director to the United Way.

-He and his wife Kenya have been married for over thirty years and have two adult children.
+He and his wife Kenya have been married for over thirty years and have two adult children and one grandchild.

 Art Aivaliotis, Avalotis Corporation